 Sellers Need to Buy In to Sharing Accurate Data

 Too many sellers neglect inputting sales data into CRM platforms because they don’t see the value.
 Busy sellers may not take the time to update sales data unless they feel it is valuable for them to do so.
-But to make analytics tools valuable, you need data from your sellers, which means they must consistently share accurate data with your systems.
-To get sellers to buy in show your team specific techniques derived from sales analytics data that improve win rates.
+But to make sales analytics tools valuable, you need data from your sellers, which means they must consistently share accurate data with your systems.
+To get sellers to buy in, show your team specific techniques derived from sales analytics reports that improve win rates.
 For example, when selling against a particular competitor, your data may show that using a specific talk track, presenting certain content and meeting with someone in a particular role at particular points in the customer’s path lead to higher win rates.
 Perhaps your data shows that sellers should touch the CIO five times to increase the probability of winning a deal.
-By showing sellers how consistently sharing accurate information increases the value of sales analytics and improves their success rate, they’ll understand the importance of doing so.
+By showing sellers how consistently sharing accurate information increases the value of sales analytics and improves their success rate, they’ll understand the importance of sales reporting.

 Sales Leaders Must Apply the Data to Sales Processes

-The most important insights from sales analytics reveal specific techniques sellers can use to increase their win rates.
+The most important insights from sales analytics metrics reveal specific techniques sellers can use to increase their win rates.
 For example, if one seller has a win rate of 80 percent while others are languishing at 50 percent, sales data can uncover the actions used by the higher performing seller—and at which point in the customer’s path—to share with the lower performing sellers.
 Your sales analytics can provide answers to pressing questions such as:

 - At which point should the seller have identified a coach in the buying company?

 - Does a particular rep need more training at a specific stage of the customer’s path?

 - Is there a specific role who is an overlooked buying influence?